JacobSanford/docker-mariadb-snapshot/docs/configuration.md

 ## Database Selection Modes

-docker-mariadb-rsnapshot supports three ways to select databases for snapshot.
+docker-mariadb-snapshot supports three ways to select databases for snapshot.
 If multiple modes are configured, they are evaluated in priority order.

 ### Mode 1: Explicit List